What is an EHC Needs Assessment?

 Following the meeting, the SEND Lead Worker will contact the parent or carer in writing or a young person over 16 if they may the request, to let them know the group's decision.
 The letter will always offer the opportunity to speak with the parents and with the setting to discuss the decision and next steps.

 This group meeting is chaired by the Head of SEND and Inclusion or delegated senior manager and is held fortnightly.
 The meeting has representation from leaders within the SEND Service, educational psychologists, special school leadership and health professionals.
-There may also be representation from other specialist and professional teams within education, health and social care.
+When there is a particular case based need for representation by specialist and professional teams within education, health and social care there is a wider membership that can be called upon.

 The group makes decisions regarding high-cost specialist educational provision and placement requests, as part of an Education Health and Care Plan (EHCP).
 This might, for example, be about a child or young person who is currently in a specialist provision but where more funding is required to support their very complex needs, or it may be regarding a request for specialist placement at an independent specialist provision.

 The group will look at a range of evidence and views from the family, from specialists involved in the child or young persons' support and information from the current educational setting.
-Other issues may be considered when coming to a decision.
-This could be to discuss the Preparation for Adulthood/Independence outcomes or any travel considerations that may have impact on the child or young person's wellbeing.
 Where the request is for the child or young person to be educated away from home, the group will ensure that all local solutions have been explored.

 Following the meeting, the SEND Lead Worker will feedback to the young person and/or their parent/carer regarding the outcome.
 The letter will always offer the opportunity to speak with an officer regarding the decision and to offer support with next steps.